Great Ayton Friends' School: History

 In 1841 the school was established "for the maintenance of 36 boys and the same number of girls belonging to or connected with the Society of Friends; others are admitted at a charge representing about the average cost of each child per annum.
 There was now accommodation for 80 boarders.
 The course of instruction embraces Latin, French, Euclid, Geometry, Algebra, and various scientific subjects: Agriculture, Chemistry, Physiology, Botany, etc. The girls are trained either for domestic work or a higher sphere of life".
 George Dixon was the first superintendent of the Quaker School, he also started a botanical class in the village for local residents, including lichenologist William A. Mudd, (1829-1879).

 An estate of nearly 70 acre was purchased for the purposes of the school, and many additions were made to the premises.

 Disownment for 'marrying out' ended in 1854, and the school changed with the times, becoming the Friends' School.

-From 1935 to 1942 the school hosted nearly 40 refugees from the Nazi regime.
+From 1935 to 1942, the school hosted nearly 40 refugees from the Nazi regime.

 The school gradually attracted greater numbers of pupils until there was no room large enough to contain all of the 300 pupils.
 In 1968 the Meeting House was enlarged to accommodate the complete student body.

-In 1991 the school adopted a more commercial approach.
+In 1991, the school adopted a more commercial approach.
 It dropped its named association with the Quakers and adopted the new name 'Ayton School'.
-It appointed a marketing manager to promote the school's facilities to the general public, a move that signalled hard times were around the corner.
+It appointed a marketing manager to promote the school's facilities to the general public.
+The school closed in 1997.

-The closure of the school in 1997 came as a shock and bereavement to the Quakers, the villagers of Great Ayton and the staff and pupils at the school.
 Dwindling pupil numbers had given the trustees no other option but to close the school at the end of the term.
-In a letter to parents, chairman Robert Campbell explained that 37 of the school's 200 pupils had withdrawn from the school recently leaving the school massively short of funds.

-The school's 28 teachers and 22 other staff lost their jobs and the school's grade II listed building and its 30 acre estate were put up for sale.
+The school's 50 teachers and other staff lost their jobs and the school's grade II listed building and its 30 acre estate were put up for sale.

 During its 157-year history the school was attended by almost 7,500 pupils and employed 550 staff.